 Restrooms are located in the lobby just past the front desk.
 ICA’s bathrooms are all-gender and there is a wheel-chair accessible restroom available just past the water fountain in that walkway.

+ICA is committed to creating a welcoming environment for all visitors.
+We offer a variety of services to ensure our space and our programs are accessible to visitors with a wide-range of abilities and needs.
 For more notes on accessibility including accessible parking nearby visit our Accessibility landing page.
 To read about our health and safety measures visit our Visit page.

 About the artist